 #1: Choosing passion and learning over money

 The first decision was choosing passion over money.
-In the final year of university, I took a job as a junior software developer at an up and coming consultancy that was transitioning into creating software products.
-I had friends who had connections in Big enterprise tech firms and would have happily helped me get jobs there but I declined.
+In the final year of university, I took a job as a junior software developer at an up-and-coming consultancy that was transitioning into creating software products.
+I had friends who had connections in big enterprise tech firms and would have happily helped me get jobs there but I declined.
 My wage was about 40% below the market rate but I did not care about the money.
 I wanted to work for a small business and be a lynchpin while understanding the intricacies of running a company.
-Through that job, I learnt soo much about small businesses and product development.
+Through that job, I learned so much about small businesses and product development.
 I rose through the ranks quickly and within 4 years, my salary had not only caught up with my friends but my experience was miles ahead.
 Moral of the story: when starting, choose jobs where you’ll learn and grow over those that just give you money.